 The Vale of Glamorgan Farmers market at Penarth is usually held on the fourth Saturday of the month.
 Everything you would imagine and so much more.
 There’s – Tea By The Sea, The Artisan Baker, Flapjack Fairy and so much more.

-The Penarth market is held at Westbourne School on Hickman Road on the 4th Saturday of each month from 9am to 5pm.
+The Penarth market is held at Westbourne School on Hickman Road.
+For more details go here.
+PENARTH.

 St Fagans Real Food Market

-When they are running, they really are something special.
-St Fagans welcome award winning producers for their monthly pop-up food market.
-It’s a chance to support local food producers, pick up something delicious to take home and enjoy a visit to the Museum, which is always worth doing.
+St Fagans welcome Riverside Real Food for their monthly pop-up food market.
+A chance to support local food producers, pick up something delicious to take home and enjoy a visit to the Museum, which is always worth doing.
 You can get everything from honey, soap, macarons and of course, Welsh Cakes.

-The St Fagans Real Food Market is usually held in the small grass car park area in front of the main entrance building.
+The St Fagans Real Food Market is held in the small grass car park area in front of the main entrance building.
 Normal car parking charges apply for this event – entry to the Museum is free.
+For more details go here.
+ST FAGANS and for the market, here MARKET

 Mumbles Local Produce Market